Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-memory.md

 ![Variable sales_tax referring to it's value in memory](../assets/lists-and-memory/lists-and-memory_lists-and-memory_reference-example.png)

+<figcaption>A variable in Python stores the location in memory, represented by the arrow, of the actual data.</figcaption>

 Further when you use the equal sign (`=`) assign another variable to `sales_tax` Python simply has the new variable use the same reference and it "refers" to the same value in memory.

 ```python